Counseling for Teens

 Due to safety precautions against COVID, we are only conducting counseling services virtually.
 To learn more about what to expect, check out this blog about telehealth counseling these faqs.
 In certain situations, counseling can be conducted face to face with your counselor from the comfort of your home.
 Email us for more info!

-If you’re still not quite sure what to expect with counseling, take a look at this blog on what questions to ask and answer before getting started.
+If you’re still not quite sure what to expect with counseling, take a look at this blog on what questions to ask and answer before having your kid get started with anxiety counseling.

 Send us a message below and someone will get back to you via email in just a few hours - even on nights, holidays and weekends!
 Guaranteed!
 At La Luz Counseling we understand that when you need help, you need it now, not just during business hours Monday - Friday.
 We do NOT accept insurance.
 If we can't help you, we promise to point you in the direction of someone who can!